 Is advertising more important as content?
 Making money would at least be a valid reason to mutilate your website.
 But still there are more elegant ways to do it.
 Affiliate links, advertorials, context based ads instead of retargeting products that I already bought.

-Jeremy Keith recently wrote that the prevailing third party advertising not only deteriorates loading times and privacy, but it did not even prove succesful!
+Jeremy Keith recently wrote that the prevailing third party advertising not only deteriorates loading times and privacy, but it did not even prove successful!

 Politics